mritunjaysharma394/DSC-NSUT-Banasthali-Talk/README.md

 # Let's talk about Open-Source!
-Hacktoberfest Talk at DSC NSUT and DSC Banasthali Vidyapeeth
+Hacktoberfest Talk at DSC NSUT and DSC Banasthali Vidyapith.

 ## Beginner-Friendly Projects or links that will help you find one: